-With approximately 1 million young adults entering the labour market annually, Vietnam has a large base of the labour force.
-The high value of Vietnamese labours is due to their flexibility of adopting new technology and put them into application, not to mention their diligence and resilience.
+With approximately 1 million young adults entering the labor market annually, Vietnam has a large base of the labor force.
+The high value of Vietnamese laborers is due to their flexibility in adopting new technology and putting them into the application, not to mention their diligence and resilience.

-In addition to the great number of labour, another advantage of the Vietnamese workforce is its lower cost.
+In addition to the great number of labor, another advantage of the Vietnamese workforce is its lower cost.

 The average salary in Vietnam is much lower as compared with other regions across the world.
-For instance, in Hanoi and Ho Chi Minh City, the minimum wage should not be less than USD180 (VND 4,180,000), whereas in many rural areas, the minimum wage is USD126 (VND 2,920,000).
+For instance, in Hanoi and Ho Chi Minh City, the minimum wage should not be less than USD191.61 (VND 4,420,000), whereas, in many rural areas, the minimum wage is USD133.08 (VND 3,070,000).

-Though the cost is lower, as of 2017, it was recorded that the monthly average salaries for both private firms and foreign companies grew by 3.3% and 13.5% respectively.
-The following data are some of the areas in Vietnam with highest average salaries:
+Though the cost is lower, as of 2018, it was recorded that the monthly average salaries for both private firms and foreign companies grew by 3.3% and 13.5% respectively.

-As mentioned earlier, many companies in Vietnam, especially foreign-owned limited liability companies, find it hard to hire skilled labour in the country.
+As mentioned earlier, many companies in Vietnam, especially foreign-owned limited liability companies, find it hard to hire skilled labor in the country.

-This study tells us that Vietnam faces a challenge for not having skilled and talent labours with adequate education qualification, especially in vocational and technical skills
+This study tells us that Vietnam faces a challenge for not having skilled and talented laborers with adequate education qualifications, especially in vocational and technical skills

-The skilled labour shortage will definitely impair the economic transition from labour-intensive industries to high-tech markets.
-As a result, the slowdown will affect Vietnam’s competitiveness negatively and hiring a suitable candidate will become more difficult.
+The skilled labor shortage will definitely impair the economic transition from labor-intensive industries to high-tech markets.
+As a result, the slowdown will affect Vietnam’s competitiveness negatively, and hiring a suitable candidate will become more difficult.
 Currently, approximately 40% of foreign entities in Vietnam have issues recruiting skilled workers.

-As you can see, sectors with intensive labours continue driving economic growth in Vietnam.
-However, as the global economy progresses towards Industry 4.0, the government realises the necessity to bring in effective reforms across all major sectors – in an effort to boost the labour quality and create more competitive edges for the labour market in the country.
+As you can see, sectors with intensive labor continue driving economic growth in Vietnam.
+However, as the global economy progresses towards Industry 4.0, the government realizes the necessity to bring in effective reforms across all major sectors – in an effort to boost the labor quality and create more competitive edges for the labor market in the country.

-In March 2018, the Vietnamese government took steps to increase training in technical and vocational fields to cater to the requirements of the labour market.
-By introducing Decree No. 49/2018/ND-CP, young adults in Vietnam now have the opportunities to gain the accreditation of vocational education.
+In March 2018, the Vietnamese government took steps to increase training in technical and vocational fields to cater to the requirements of the labor market.
+By introducing Decree No. 49/2018/ND-CP, young adults in Vietnam now have the opportunity to gain the accreditation of vocational education.

 These institutions offer programs in information technology (IT), beauty services, tourism, fashion, textile and garment, construction, precision mechanics, pharmaceuticals, and hotel management.